Particle-in-cell: The particle mover

 Even with super-particles, the number of simulated particles is usually very large (> 10^{5}), and often the particle mover is the most time consuming part of PIC, since it has to be done for each particle separately.
 Thus, the pusher is required to be of high accuracy and speed and much effort is spent on optimizing the different schemes.

 The schemes used for the particle mover can be split into two categories, implicit and explicit solvers.
 While implicit solvers (e.g. implicit Euler scheme) calculate the particle velocity from the already updated fields, explicit solvers use only the old force from the previous time step, and are therefore simpler and faster, but require a smaller time step.
 In PIC simulation the leapfrog method is used, a second-order explicit method.
-Also the Boris algorithm is used which cancel out the magnetic field in the Newton-Lorentz equation.
+Also the Boris algorithm is used which cancels out the magnetic field in the Newton-Lorentz equation.

 For plasma applications, the leapfrog method takes the following form: